 As an activist and journalist, Mr. Vaughan has played a significant role in the social and economic growth of Toronto.

-Mr. Vaughan brings a lifetime of experience to federal politics.
-On City Council, he played a major role in reforming Toronto’s public housing policy.
-He led successful campaigns to rebuild and revitalize existing public housing while initiating new policies to create family housing, supportive housing and new co-op housing programs.
-Together with residents, he spearheaded the revitalization of Toronto’s Alexandra Park community, a significant neighbourhood that will see new affordable housing, new commercial space, a re-built community and more downtown parkland.
+Mr. Vaughan served two terms as a Toronto City Councillor where he played a major role in reforming Toronto’s public housing policy.
+He led successful campaigns to rebuild and revitalize existing public housing, while initiating new policies to create family housing, supportive housing, and co-op housing programs.
+Together with residents, he spearheaded the revitalization of Toronto’s Alexandra Park community that will see new affordable housing, new commercial space, a re-built community, and more downtown parkland.

 Mr. Vaughan has demonstrated strong support for the arts in Toronto.
-While on City Council, he championed the expansion of OCAD University’s campus and led the campaign to save Theatre Passe Muraille.
-He also served on the boards of the Toronto Arts Council, the Art Gallery of Ontario, Harbourfront Centre and Heritage Toronto.
+While on City Council, he championed the expansion of the Ontario College of Art and Design University and led the campaign to save Theatre Passe Muraille.
+He has also served on the boards of the Toronto Arts Council, the Art Gallery of Ontario, Harbourfront Centre, and Heritage Toronto.

-Before entering politics, he was a broadcast journalist for more than 20 years, specializing in municipal affairs for both the CBC and City TV.
-He covered all three levels of government as well as writing about urban issues.
+Before entering politics, Mr. Vaughan was a broadcast journalist for more than 20 years, specializing in municipal affairs for both CBC and Citytv.
+He covered all three orders of government, as well as urban issues.